allanzico/laravel-helios/README.md

 Run this command whenever you add or modify scheduled tasks in your application.

-That's it!
-The frontend assets are served directly from the package, so no publishing step is required.
+**That's it!** Frontend assets are automatically inlined (similar to Laravel Horizon), so no asset publishing is required.

 ## Usage